 Procedure

 Build the hardware wired on a breadboard or protoboard and attach the hardware to a Launchpad.
-Because you are doing low-level testing, it may be appropriate to use a separate protoboard and Launchpad to test each module.
+Because you are doing low-level testing, it is appropriate to use a separate protoboard and a separate Launchpad to test each module.
 We recommend using the I/O pins you’re planning to use in the schematic, although you should prepare to have alternative I/O pin initializations if the final layout works out better if you use a different peripheral pinout.

 Implement the low-level software working with the hardware.
 The low-level modules need not be integrated together.
 The system integration will be a Lab 11 task.
 The goal is to perform enough low-level testing to be confident the design is proper.